Synaxis/flappy-bird/README.md

 ## To Fix/Update
 * Counting method (Streak)
 * Increase difficulty as streak increases
-* Increase sensitivity of crashes
+* Improve the spacing of the pipes